awslabs/aws-encryption-sdk-specification/changes/2020-06-04_how-to-fail-with-keyrings/change.md

 On decryption,
-if a keyring is unable or unwilling to fulfill its decryption contract using the encrypted data keys that it receives, that keyring MUST fail.
+if a keyring is unable or unwilling to fulfill any decryption contract using the artifacts that it receives, that keyring MUST fail.

 ### Application to Keyring Specifications